-There is more to do in Redondo Beach than simply walk across the sandy shore where it matches with the Santa Monica Bay.
+There is more to do in Redondo Beach than simply walking across the sandy shore which matches Santa Monica Bay.

 Do Not Miss at Redondo Beach

 If you just have time to get a single thing to do in Redondo, Visit the Beach.
 The sandy portion of Redondo Beach is just south of the pier.
 Lifeguards are on duty here, observing children and grownups alike bobbing around in the surf.

 Redondo Beach Pier: The U-shaped Redondo Beach Pier bristles with fishing rods, and once in a while you will see a person reel at a catch.
 You will also discover restaurants and fast-food stands.
 There are loads of souvenir stores, also, among that touts a 16-and-a-half-foot very long great white shark on the screen (that is, thankfully lifeless ).

 Rent a Bicycle:

 You’ll Discover Marina Bike Rentals on Harbor Drive north of those piers.
 They possess a bicycle trail map on their website and will provide you with some ideas.
 The oceanfront bicycle path is horizontal and runs for over 20 miles around Santa Monica.
 Or simply take it south from the pier into the Riviera, catch a bite to eat, and bicycle back.

 Half-day and more deep-sea fishing excursions depart from the marina.
 No poll?
 No issue.
 Rent equipment in the tackle stores near.
 Catches around Redondo Beach contain halibut, mackerel, Bonita, sand bass, and yellowtail.

 Rent a Kayak or Paddleboard:

 The marina and neighboring harbor provide lots of space to throw around at the secure water and plenty to see.